rakutentech/terraform-provider-vsphere/README.md

 terraform-provider-vsphere
 ==========================

-Terraform Custom Provider for VMWare vSphere
+Terraform Custom Provider for VMware vSphere

 ## Description

-This project is a terraform custom provider for VMWare vSphere.
+This project is a terraform custom provider for VMware vSphere.
 This is work in progress.
 This current version only supports creation and deletion of virtual machine with VM template.

 ## Requirement